-Bringing our kids to a Chiang Mai elephant sanctuary was a top priority for our visit to Chiang Mai with kids.
+One of our top priorities for our family trip to Thailand was to take our small kids to an elephant sanctuary.
 Sadly, there are many elephant parks in Thailand which mistreat the animals, so we did a lot of research to find an ethical elephant camp.
+We were happy to find a great option during our visit to Chiang Mai with kids.

-We eventually went with Elephant Nature Park, as recommended by our Thailand Lonely Planet.
-We chose them for their leadership in elephant welfare in Thailand.
+After much research, we chose Elephant Nature Park for their leadership in elephant welfare in Thailand.
 For the welfare of these majestic animals, Elephant Nature Park does not allow any elephant riding or elephant bathing in rivers.

 We booked a family-friendly Elephant Trails – Single Day adventure at a camp north of Chiang Mai.
 Elephant Nature Park provides transportation from your hotel in a nice, air conditioned passenger van.
 When our van arrived, we were happy to see several other families with small children inside.
 It’s always comforting to have other small kids on tours.

-Just under an hour later we arrived at the Elephant Trails Park in the mountains north of town.
+Just under an hour later we arrived at the Elephant Nature Park in the mountains north of Chiang Mai.
 We were given some bottled water and an opportunity to change into some of their clothes in case we got dirty.
 They also provided sandals for everyone (except the kids, since they didn’t have any small sizes).

 We initially stayed in our own clothes as we had brought a spare set.
 Finally, before starting our elephant experience, we all had to wash our hands to get rid of any sunscreen and bug repellent.